-11. Review of the Manager
+11 Review of the Manager

 The IAC will review the performance of the Investment Manager annually.
 The criteria for the review will include, but shall not be limited to:

-- Performance of the investment Fund against return and risk targets; - Quality and timeliness of reporting by the Investment Manager to the IAC; - Brokerage, fees and costs; and - Overall contribution of the Investment Manager to the Foundation and its investment Fund and philanthropic objectives.
+- Performance of the investment Fund against return and risk targets; - Performance by asset class, having particular regard to those that were managed at the discretion of the Investment Manager; - Quality and timeliness of reporting by the Investment Manager to the IAC; - Brokerage, fees and costs; and - Overall contribution of the Investment Manager to the Foundation and its investment Fund and philanthropic objectives.